 The EU-wide regulatory regime for insurance and reinsurance companies, known as Solvency II, came into force with effect from 1 January 2016, requiring new reporting and public disclosure of information.
-This document is the second version of the Solvency and Financial Condition Report (SFCR) that is required to be published annually by Beazley Insurance dac (formerly Beazley Re dac (Bldac or the company)).
+This document is the third version of the Solvency and Financial Condition Report (SFCR) that is required to be published annually by Beazley Insurance dac (Bldac or the company).